 In 2007, Allergan embarked on clinical trials using their 0.03% bimatoprost prostaglandin analogue, Lumigan—the ethylamide derivative of 17-phenyl-trinor PGF2alpha—for cosmetic use as an eyelash enhancer, with plans to initially launch it under the name Lumilash.
 The following year, the product (rebranded as Latisse) was approved by the FDA as a prescription-only product to “increase the length, thickness and darkness of eyelashes in people with hypotrichosis of the eyelashes”.

 Bimatoprost activates prostamide alpha F2 receptors found in the hair follicle to stimulate its growth rate.
-It is a lipid compound derived from fatty acids which is designed to bind to prostaglandin receptors which are present in the hair, particularly in the dermal papilla and outer root sheath.
+It is a lipid compound derived from fatty acids which is designed to bind to prostaglandin receptors that are present in the hair, particularly in the dermal papilla and outer root sheath.
 Although the precise mechanism of action is unknown, prostaglandin receptors are thought to be involved in the development and regrowth of the hair follicle by increasing the percent of hairs in, and the duration of, the anagen phase.
 The company claims results are visible after eight weeks, with full results at 16 weeks.
 However, lashes will eventually return to normal through a hair growth cycle if the product is discontinued.

 However, there is a lengthy list of potential side effects from bimatoprost use for cosmetic eyelash growth including: burning sensation (eyelid), erythema periorbital, eye swelling, eyelid irritation, eyelid oedema, eyelids pruritus, iris hyperpigmentation, lacrimation increase, madarosis and trichorrhexis (temporary eyelash loss and temporary eyelash breakage, respectively), periorbital and lid changes associated with a deepening of the eyelid sulcus, rash (including macular, erythematous, and pruritic limited to the eyelids and periorbital region), periorbital skin discolouration and blurred vision.

-Latisse is a single use product with disposable applicators required to deliver the solution—one per eye, per application.
+Laguna Beach Latisse is a single use product with disposable applicators required to deliver the solution—one per eye, per application.
 While this is not required with many cosmetic products available on the market, Allergan argue that the sterile, dose-specific brushes ensure accurate application by the patient, thereby avoiding potential side effects such as increased brown pigmentation to the pupil.